-Based on these assumptions and incorporating the improved economic data in the fourth quarter, the Company's base case outlook is for a modest rise in the unemployment rate alongside a deceleration in property price growth.
-Risks around this base case economic view lie in both directions and are partly captured by the generation of alternative economic scenarios described above.
-But uncertainties relating to the key conditioning assumptions, including epidemiological developments and the efficacy of vaccine rollouts, are not specifically captured by the MES scenarios.
+Based on these assumptions and incorporating the economic data published in the fourth quarter, the Company's base case scenario is for a contraction in economic activity and a rise in the unemployment rate alongside declines in residential and commercial property prices, following increases in UK Bank Rate in response to persistent inflationary pressures.
+Risks around this base case economic view lie in both directions and are largely captured by the generation of alternative economic scenarios.